Quick-Fill Water Stations

 In 2012, with funds from the Environmental Service Fee (now Sustainable Campus Fee), the Office of Sustainability through Facilities Management purchased 12 water stations for campus.
 Since then, stations have been purchased through construction costs, departments, and as old units wear out.
-Today, we have 29 units on camps.
+Today, we have over 40 units on campus.
 The stations provide cold, filtered water to a refillable bottle in a quick and convenient way.
 The purpose of the stations is to minimize plastic bottle waste and promote healthy and sustainable practices.
-To get a free water bottle, the UNTHSC community is encouraged to take the Sustainability Pledge.
-Show your support for our efforts by using your bottle on campus and encouraging others to take the pledge!

 * The number of 12 oz. bottles saved from landfills